Are We Owning and Honouring Our Holy Sh!t in This Life?

 It’s part of the trauma of children of alcoholics - even when we acknowledge the alcoholism, the trauma is still somehow our personal fault and is separate from the disease.
 Because the disease wasn’t my disease - it was a family disease and the reality of my childhood.

-I became a bed-wetter and I went through early puberty - both of which point towards childhood sexual invasion.
+I became a bed-wetter and I started puberty early - both of which point towards childhood sexual interference.
 I went through periods of unexplained depression and anxiety - often triggered by 2 stuffed animals in my room.

 Stuffed animals given to me by my abuser.

-Victims of childhood sexual invasion often aren't able to form strong boundaries or develop body autonomy and sovereignty - both of which are reoccurring wounds in my life.
+Victims of childhood interference often aren't able to form strong boundaries or develop body autonomy and sovereignty - both of which are reoccurring challenges in my life.

-However, I must have been able to develop enough boundaries to prevent re-victimization by others (which also often happens in childhood sexual abuse), because I was able to say no and respond effectively to prevent further unwanted advances in different situations.
+However, I must have been able to develop enough boundaries to prevent re-victimization later (which also often happens in childhood SA), because I was able to say no and respond effectively to prevent further unwanted invasions in different situations.

 I felt like it was my fault.
 I was NINE.